-Should we worry about Natural Language Processing?
+Concerns about Natural Language Processing

 The subtle integration with which NLP has been introduced to our lives might make it seem like the social good and social ills it can achieve are on a smaller scale.
 However, the consequent social impacts can be far-reaching, both in positive aspects and negative.

 There’s no doubt that NLP already benefits members of society in a few ways.
 On a day-to-day basis it makes our life online easier returning the search results we are actually looking for without being search-term wizards.
 This is of more use to the older generation and less technically able, but no matter your computer proficiency, it still creates quick, convenient searching for whatever it is you’re looking for.